RafaRemote/oc_python_p02_market_analysis/readme.md

 ### 4. scrapeImageOfEachProductSeen.py

-will save the images of the products that you have visited in the folder *scraped_images*.
+will save the images of the products that you have visited in the folder *scrapedImages*.

 will store these images in the auto-generated folder: _scrapeImages_